Spritetm/hadbadge2019_fpgasoc/soc/audio/audio_registers.md

 * 80002000 Voice 2
 * 80003000 Voice 3
  ...
-* 8000C000 Drums
+* 8000C000 Raw PCM input: 14-bit samples, but hit it with whatever you got Sample rate is determined by whatever you push in,

+* 8000D000 Drums  (yes, I'm picking the register addresses to be mnemonic)
   Bits: Kick drum, Snare, Hat/Cymbal, Cowbell

-* 8000D000 Raw PCM input: 14-bit samples, but hit it with whatever you got Sample rate is determined by whatever you push in,

 ## Config

 Tempo, something else?
 I don't know what should go here.
+Maybe implement an overall filter like the SID did?

 ## Voice Registers